 Our Breeding Philosophy

-As mentioned, we strictly adhere to the mCTCA code of ethics and guidelines for breeding Malagasy Coton de Tulears.
-We completely agree with the stance of not involving ourselves or our Cotons with the AKC and strive to keep the breed to it’s original Malagasy origins.
+As mentioned, we strictly adhere to the mCTCA code of ethics and guidelines for breeding Madagascar Coton de Tulears.
+We completely agree with the stance of not involving ourselves or our Cotons with the AKC and strive to keep the breed to it’s original Madagascar origins.
 Frankly, we feel it is unfortunate that some felt the desire to go the AKC route where it seems the main interest in doing so is how to produce a Bishon out of Cotons.
-As well, the standard set forth by the CTCA is quite open enough to welcome the different variants(colors, sizes, etc.) that the original Cotons exhibit which allows for greater genetic variability and ultimately health of the breed.
+As well, the standard set forth by the mCTCA is quite open enough to welcome the different variants(colors, sizes, etc.) that the original Cotons exhibit which allows for greater genetic variability and ultimately health of the breed.
 In short, and we’ve experienced this first hand with other breeds, some standards set forth by the AKC and others limit genetic diversity which leads to inbreeding and poor breed health.
 That said, please check out the mCTCA website if you have not done so already for invaluable information from the folks who first introduced the breed to America.

 Treasure Valley Malagasy Cotons is very much a believer in puppy culture.
-If you are not familiar with this concept it is basically puppy introduction as soon as possible to sights, sounds, human interaction, etc. inherent to being part of a future family.
+If you are not familiar with this concept, it is basically puppy introduction as soon as possible to sights, sounds, human interaction, etc. inherent to being part of a future family.
 Though it is important during the first couple of weeks after birth that mom and pups have ample “alone” time to ensure the pups physical growth neurological stimulation at a young age helps ensure a happy and healthy dog.
 We, with all of our pups, go through near daily “exercises” with them designed to peak their curiosity and overcome what could potentially be fearful to them… basically, there are so many new sights and sounds a young pup can be introduced to in it’s young life that we try and teach them to interact instead of shy away.
-As well, and not unique to puppy culture, our 4 kids are instrumental in the socialization aspect as well.
-Naturally, our children just want to play with the pups and by the time they have found a new home the pups are use to and trust people.
-It is always a sad time, especially for our youngest, when the pups go to their “forever” home for they tend to develop bonds.
+As well, and not unique to puppy culture, our 4 kids are instrumental in the socialization aspect.
+Naturally, our children just want to play with the pups, and by the time they have found a new home the pups are use to and trust people.
+It is always a sad time, especially for our youngest, when the pups go to their “forever” home, for they tend to develop bonds.
 We as well encourage potential new pup owners to send us the crate they intend to use with perhaps a few items such as small blanket with your scent on it a couple of weeks before they are scheduled to go with you.
-Though crate training is an ongoing aspect of Coton ownership after they leave our hands we like (well, the first night or two we may not like the howling so much) to initiate it so they are at least used to the crate.
-Honestly, every puppy has a different personality and we don’t guarantee your pup won’t have a stressful night or two sleep in the crate when you first bring him/her home but by starting the process in our home it is one less thing that is completely new.
+Though crate training is an ongoing aspect of Coton ownership after they leave our hands, we like, (well, the first night or two we may not like the howling so much), to initiate it so they are at least used to the crate.
+Honestly, every puppy has a different personality and we don’t guarantee your pup won’t have a stressful night or two sleep in the crate when you first bring him/her home, but by starting the process in our home it is one less thing that is completely new.
 When looking at potential new Coton owners, we have an application process.
 We like to talk on the phone and then if we both agree, you can fill out the online application.
 For those with local interest, we typically have no problem, time and schedule allowing, for you to meet us and more importantly mom and dad Coton.
 As well, we never ship puppies or fly our pups unaccompanied to your destination.
 We highly encourage you as an accepted buyer to come meet mom and dad Coton here in Idaho and travel back home with your pup, which is an excellent time to bond with your new puppy.